Rosier economy, lack of replacement give Brazil's Temer a breather

 Brazil's immediate political future is so uncertain few analysts will venture a prediction.

 "It's still too early to say if he will survive.
-There is a lot of backstage negotiation and everyone is waiting for the court decision next week," said Danilo Gennari of the Brasilia-based consultancy Distrito Relações Governamentais.
+There is a lot of backstage negotiation and everyone is waiting for the court decision next week," said Danilo Gennari, with Brasilia-based consultancy Distrito Relações Governamentais.